Disclosure of information

 X.1 For the purposes of this clause, ‘Confidential Information’ means all forms of information that:

-2. is designated by its owner as confidential and, if it is the Supplier’s Confidential Information, meets all four (4) criteria of the Confidentiality Test published on the Department of Finance website and the Customer agrees in writing to treat the information as confidential; or
+2. is designated by its owner as confidential or which the other party knows, or ought to know is confidential (provided that, if it is the Supplier’s information, it meets all four (4) criteria of the Confidentiality Test published on the Department of Finance website and the Customer agrees in writing to treat the information as confidential).

-X.3 In giving its approval to allow the Supplier to disclose any Confidential Information relating to the Contract or the Goods and/or Services, the Customer may impose conditions on that consent and may require the Supplier to execute a written undertaking.
+X.3 In giving its approval to allow the Supplier to disclose any Confidential Information, the Customer may impose conditions on that consent and may require the Supplier to execute a written undertaking.

-X.4 The Customer may at any time require the Supplier to arrange for its employees, agents or Subcontractors to give a written undertaking relating to nondisclosure of the Customer’s Confidential Information in a form acceptable to the Customer.
+X.4 The Supplier must ensure that its officers, employees, agents and Subcontractors are aware of, and comply with, the obligations in this clause X. The Supplier agrees, on request by the Customer, to arrange for its officers, employees, agents or Subcontractors to give a written undertaking relating to nondisclosure of the Customer’s Confidential Information in a form acceptable to the Customer.

-X.6 If the Customer makes a request for the Supplier to return documents to the Customer under this clause and the Supplier has placed or is aware that documents containing the Confidential Information are beyond its possession or control, the Supplier will provide full particulars of the location of the documents, and the identity of the person in whose custody or control they lie.
+X.6 If the Customer makes a request for the Supplier to destroy or return information to the Customer under this clause X, and the Supplier has placed or is aware that information is beyond its possession or control, the Supplier will provide full particulars of the location of the information, and the identity of the person in whose custody or control they lie.

 2. within the Customer’s organisation, or with another Commonwealth entity, where this serves the Commonwealth’s legitimate interests;

-3. to the responsible Minister or in response to a request by a House or a Committee of the Parliament of the Commonwealth of Australia;
+3. to a Minister or in response to a request by a House or a Committee of the Parliament of the Commonwealth of Australia;

 4. when it is authorised or required by law to be disclosed; or

-5. which is in the public domain otherwise than due to a breach of this clause.
+5. which is in the public domain otherwise than due to a breach of this clause X.

-X.10 Where the Customer discloses Confidential Information to another person pursuant to (d) to (h) of this clause, the Customer will notify the receiving person that the information is confidential.
+X.9 Where the Customer discloses Confidential Information to another person pursuant to clauses X.7(a) to (c), the Customer will use reasonable endeavours to ensure that the receiving person is aware that the information is confidential.

 Notes